 In 2016, he started with one first year medical student Hannah Williams by piloting the YPI idea at one high school.
 They wanted to provide inspiration and guidance by Being Present for students from underserved communities.

-Today, we have a dedicated team of medical students leading our program at four high schools and three universities in Atlanta.
+Today, we have a dedicated team of medical students leading our program at more than 8 high schools and colleges in Georgia.

 The Young Physicians Initiative provides a positive and engaging mentorship experience to prepare high school students and undergraduate students in their journey toward becoming a doctor in the future.
 The participants will be provided with the necessary support and guidance to develop a structured plan and direction to achieve their goals.

 The program will address the following questions: